 Your eye health is a vital aspect of your overall health.
-It’s crucial to make an informed decision when deciding which contacts to buy.
-That’s why we put together this guide.
-We’ll answer common questions and help you find comfortable, healthy, and clear vision.
+It’s crucial to make an informed decision about which contacts to buy.
+If you’re considering getting contact lenses, there are a few things you need to know.

 An eye exam is not enough to determine your contact lens prescription.
 Your eye doctor will need to perform a contact lens exam for this.
 They may measure:

 Glasses rest about 12mm from your eyes, whereas contacts are placed directly on your eyes.
-This means that the strengths of the prescription may be different.
+This means the strengths of the prescription may differ.